 I cannot stress enough the devastation coccidiosis can cause in a henhouse.
 Although I have never experienced it myself, it is heartbreaking to watch.

-Toxoplasmosis is an infection which is caused by Toxoplasma gondii (T. gondii).
+Toxoplasmosis is an infection that is caused by Toxoplasma gondii (T. gondii).

 Giardiasis is an incredibly rare parasite and it is usually not problematic unless it overruns the immune system.